sourc3array/Bare_Bones_XS/Bare_Bones_XS.dsbundle/UI/Buttons/README.md

 # USING BUTTONS

-**Bare Bones XS** includes two (2) sets of original switch buttons that are used to provide on/off functionality for user controls.
+**Bare Bones XS** includes two (2) sets of original switch designs that are used as buttons to provide on/off functionality for user controls.
 Each button set features an illuminated LED to indicate control status.

-To use custom button images, simply add the file to the 'Buttons' folder and update your instument preset file(s) accordingly using a text editor.
+To use custom button images, simply add the image files to the 'Buttons' folder and update your instument preset file(s) accordingly using a text editor.

 # CREDITS & ATTRIBUTION

-Buttons included with the **Bare Bones XS** virtual instrument for *Decent Sampler* are derivative works licensed under GNU General Public License v3.0.
+Buttons included with the **Bare Bones XS** virtual instrument for *Decent Sampler* are derivative works licensed under *GNU General Public License v3.0*.

 © Copyright 2023 by Jason Krueger (sourc3array) @ GEN Audio.